mdm123/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 * `HasTexture(property)`
 * `HasMatrix4x4(property)`

-For each method, if the Visual Effect Graph Asset contains an exposed property of the correct type with the same name or ID that you pass in, the method returns `true`.
-Otherwise the methods returns `false`.
+For each method, if the Visual Effect Graph contains an exposed property of the correct type with the same name or ID you pass in, the method returns `true`.
+Otherwise the method returns `false`.

-#### Getting the values of exposed properties
+### Getting the values of exposed properties

-The component API allows you to get the value of an exposed property in the component's Visual Effect Graph Asset.
+The component API allows you to get the value of an exposed property in the component's Visual Effect Graph.
 To do this, you can use the method from the following group that corresponds to the property's type:

 * `GetInt(property)`
 * `GetUInt(property)`